 - Having multidisciplinary teams.

-As mentioned earlier, the roles make Scrum quite rigorous and well structured and can help your business very much.
+As mentioned earlier, the roles make Scrum quite rigorous and well-structured and can help your business greatly.
 However, it is crucial for the workflow of your company to choose the appropriate methodology.

-Using Lean, Agile, and Scrum can help you assure the success of your project and help you reduce development times, consequently reducing the costs associated with them.
+Using Lean, Agile, and Scrum can help you ensure the success of your project and help you reduce development times, consequently reducing the costs associated with them.